pleerock/gulpclass/README.md

     in console, gulp cannot read your tasks from your typescript code - it can read only from `gulpfile.js`.
     But there is a simple workaround - you can create a gulpfile.js, compile and execute typescript on-the-fly.

-    create a **gulpfile.js** and put there this peace of code:
+    Create a **gulpfile.js** and put there this piece of code:
     ```javascript
     eval(require("typescript").transpile(require("fs").readFileSync("./gulpfile.ts").toString()));
     ```
-    this peace of code reads your gulpfile.ts contents, and asks typescript to transpile it on-the-fly and executes transpiled result as javascript.
+    This piece of code reads your gulpfile.ts contents, and asks typescript to transpile it on-the-fly and executes transpiled result as javascript.

     (you need to run `npm install typescript --save-dev` if you dont have typescript package installed)